IamCenie925/booking-platform-microservices/README.md

-# 🚀 Facility Booking Platform - Microservices Demo
+# 🚀 Facility Booking Platform - Microservices

 This is a complete end-to-end microservices project for a facility booking system.
 It is built using Spring Boot & Spring Cloud, with Docker for infrastructure and RabbitMQ for asynchronous messaging.